yram-nna12/WD-Seatwork3/readme.md

 </div>
 <!-- TODO: Make a short description -->
 <div align="center">
 It demonstrates skills with effects, many different pages, and container management in HTML and CSS.
-The article offers creative proposals and templates for website footers and headers.
+This will offers creative proposals and templates for website footers and headers.
 </div>

 <br />